 Since repeater operation is channelized, with many stations sharing the same frequency pairs, the amateur community has formed coordinating groups to help minimize conflicts between repeaters and among repeaters and other modes.
-Over the years, the VHF bands have been divided into repeater and nonrepeater sub-bands.
-These frequencycoordination groups maintain lists of available frequency pairs in their areas (although in most urban areas, there are no "available" pairs on 2 meters, and 70 cm pairs are becoordinators, band plans and repeater pairs is included in the ARRL Repeater Directory.
+Over the years, the VHF and UHF bands have been divided into repeater and non-repeater sub-bands.
+These frequency-coordination groups maintain lists of available frequency pairs in their areas (although in most urban areas, there are no "available" pairs on 2 meters, and 70 cm pairs are becoming scarce).
+A complete list of frequency coordinators, band plans and repeater pairs is included in the ARRL Repeater Directory.